BiQ-Bluesoft/xperience-community-elastic-search/docs/Usage-Guide.md

 When starting your application for the first time after adding this library to your solution, a custom module and custom module classes will automatically be created to support managing search index configuration within the administration UI.

-If you do not see new items added to your [CI repository](https://docs.xperience.io/x/FAKQC) for the new auto-generated Azure search data types, stop your application and perform a [CI store](https://docs.xperience.io/xp/developers-and-admins/ci-cd/continuous-integration#ContinuousIntegration-Storeobjectdatatotherepository) to add the library's custom module configuration to the CI repository.
+If you do not see new items added to your [CI repository](https://docs.xperience.io/x/FAKQC) for the new auto-generated Elastic search data types, stop your application and perform a [CI store](https://docs.xperience.io/xp/developers-and-admins/ci-cd/continuous-integration#ContinuousIntegration-Storeobjectdatatotherepository) to add the library's custom module configuration to the CI repository.

 You should now be able to run a [CI restore](https://docs.xperience.io/xp/developers-and-admins/ci-cd/continuous-integration#ContinuousIntegration-Restorerepositoryfilestothedatabase).
 Attempting to run a CI restore without the CI files in the CI repository will result in a SQL error during the restore.